ihmeuw/pseudopeople/docs/source/input_data/index.rst

 <https://vivarium.readthedocs.io/en/latest/>`_ microsimulation platform to
 incorporate real, publicly accessible data about the US population.
-The input data for pseudopeople is the output of a Vivarium simulation and must be in a specific format for the dataset generating functions to work.
-There are currently three collections of pseudopeople input data:
+The input data for pseudopeople is the output of a Vivarium simulation and must be in a specific format for the :ref:`dataset generation functions
+<dataset_generation_functions>` to work.
+There are currently three collections
+of pseudopeople input data:

 - Sample data (a fictional population of ~10,000 simulants living in Anytown, US, included with the pseudopeople package)
 - Rhode Island (a fictional population of ~1,000,000 simulants living in a simulated state of Rhode Island)